Compare Financial Tools

 X1 Wealth

 Planning, governance, and advisor coordination for mass-affluent households.
 Family Constitution: values articulation, decision frameworks, governance structures.
 Family Office Blueprint: seven planning documents generated from a 15-minute intake.
 Play Builder: personalized financial strategy recommendations with advisor-ready documentation.
 Vault: organized document storage with search and advisor sharing.
 Advisor coordination tools: meeting playbooks, Advisor Packets, multi-advisor workflow.
-From $29/month with no AUM minimums.
+Free tier available; paid plans from $97/month with no AUM minimums.
 Not a data aggregation or accounting platform.

 What no platform on this list does well